-To assume the role of a Veterinary Nurse, you go through rigorous training and education to become an effective figure in the vet clinic.
-With the knowledge you impart to others, helping to maintain the welfare of all kinds of animals, from domestic to working and even wild breeds.
+To assume the role, you go through rigorous training and education to become an effective figure in the vet clinic.
+The knowledge you impart to others helps maintain the welfare of all kinds of animals, from domestic to working and even wild breeds.

-How To Become A Veterinary Nurse, UK Learners
+Ways to Become a Veterinary Nurse, UK Learners

 Vocational Veterinary Nurse Training

-This is the quickest route into vet nursing as courses can take as little as two years to complete.
-You need to study a Level 3 Diploma in Veterinary Nursing to become a Registered Veterinary Nurse, but you can do this in one of two ways.
+This is the quickest route into the profession as courses can take as little as two years to complete.
+You need to study for a Level 3 Diploma in Veterinary Nursing to become a Registered Veterinary Nurse, but you can do this in one of two ways.

-Option one being to study your Level 3 Diploma in Veterinary Nursing full-time, and option two being to take it as an advanced Veterinary Nurse apprenticeship, where you complete your vet nursing studies alongside employment in a veterinary practice.
-In some cases, employers of students on Veterinary Nurse apprenticeships choose to fund their fees.
+Option one is to study for your Level 3 Diploma full-time.
+Option two would be taking it as an advanced Veterinary Nurse apprenticeship, where you complete your studies alongside employment in a veterinary practice.
+In some cases, employers of students on these apprenticeships choose to fund their fees.

 Those opting for the non-Veterinary Nurse apprenticeship route gain their practical experience through separate employment or voluntary work placements.
-Choosing vocational Veterinary Nurse training, however, allows you to blend both classroom and workplace education, which is great if you prefer hands-on learning.
+Choosing vocational Veterinary Nurse training, however, allows you to blend both classroom and workplace education.
+A great option if you prefer hands-on learning.

-To take a Level 3 Diploma in Veterinary Nursing in either capacity, you’ll generally need at least 5 GCSEs at grades C or 4.
+To take this Level 3 Diploma in either capacity, you’ll generally need at least 5 GCSEs at grades C or 4.
 Including English, Maths and a Science subject, in addition to relevant work experience.

 You can browse RCVS-accredited colleges here, or apply directly for apprentice/student Veterinary Nurse jobs at an approved training practice.